shark1Martin/Web-Scraper/README.md

 Added some HTML for the front-end which includes a password page and a basic homepage with all the current entries.

 Now I have to work on actually getting it to work online, not just on my local machine.

+5/9/2025

+Added roles such as admins and users.
+Added routes corresponding to each role.

+Added a signup page for new users and admins that require a keycode to do so.

+I'm trying to figure out how to use AI...hmm maybe something with analysis, or maybe some machine learning could be nice.

+Also need to fix entries table, not enough information is being displayed, and the time is in UTC not EST, maybe I should add a configurable timezone feature.